frictionlessdata/website-old/_case_studies/tesera.md

 *MRAT.ca and forestinventory.ca*
 {: .caption}

-## What are the challenges you face working with data?

 We deal with data from a variety of sources ranging from sample plots to in situ sensors.
 We grab samples and measurements to remotely sensed information from LiDAR, colour infrared and others.
 Many proprietary specifications exist across those data sources, and to work around this, we’ve adopted CSV as our universal format.
-We use Data Packages[^datapackages], CSV files, and JSON Table Schemas[^jsontableschema] to create database tables, validate data schemas and domains, import data from S3[^amazons3] to PostgreSQL, DynamoDB[^amazondynamodb], and Elastic[^elastic].
-In some cases we also use these standards to move between application components, in particular where multiple technologies (Python, R, Javascript, and other) are utilized in a workflow.
+We use Data Packages[^datapackages], CSV files, and  Table Schema[^tableschema] to create database tables, validate data schemas and domains, import data from S3[^amazons3] to PostgreSQL, DynamoDB[^amazondynamodb], and Elastic[^elastic].
+In some cases we also use these Frictionless Data specs to move between application components, in particular where multiple technologies (Python, R, Javascript, and other) are utilized in a workflow.

-## How do you use the specs?

 We have adopted the Data Package standard as a simple, elegant way to describe and package our CSV data for interoperability between systems